OlofssonFredrik/Virtual-Env/README.md

 ![image](https://github.com/OlofssonFredrik/Virtual-Env/assets/107762409/d4700160-f16c-4508-91d2-8e4b4aa6fc56)

-Windows (PowerShell):

-PowerShell Copy code .\stat-env\Scripts\Activate Note: If you encounter a PowerShell security error about scripts, follow the instructions in the PowerShell Script Execution Policies section below.
+## Note: If you encounter a PowerShell security error about scripts, follow the instructions in the PowerShell Script Execution Policies section below.

 ### Option A: Temporarily Bypass the Execution Policy Allow the script to run in the current PowerShell session only: